Chicken Wing Stew is our favourite Filipino recipe to cook at home.

 There’s nothing more comforting than cozying up to a bowl of steaming Coconut Chicken Wing Stew.

+The dish is typically served with steamed rice or noodles.
 For a light lunch or dinner, pair Filipino Chicken Stew with fresh Asian salads like Vegan Citrus “Rojak” Singapore Salad, Laos Papaya Salad Tum Mak Hoong, Goi Xoai Vietnamese Mango Salad, Goi Ga Vietnamese Salad and Nam Tok Authentic Thai “Waterfall Beef” Salad.

-Storing Chicken Wing Stew
+Storing Chicken Stew

 If you have leftover Chicken Wing Stew you can store them in the fridge in an airtight container for 3-4 days.
 To reheat simply zap it in the microwave or saute in a skillet over the stove.